mfasman95/discordia/guides/GS_START_YOUR_BOT.md

 You should have gotten to this page after completing [Getting Started - Setup](gs_setup).

 # Setting Up Your Bot
+Open up `src/index.js` in your code editor of choice and add the following code.
 ```js
 // src/index.js //
 // Load your `.env` file so the values will be included in `process.env.DISCORD_TOKEN`